 Cats with Foreign Body Obstruction

 Cats are very curious creatures.
 They like to explore crevices around the house, watch the outside attentively from the windowpane, and, unfortunately, swallow common household objects.
 Sometimes when this happens, a foreign body obstruction results.
 When a cat ingests or consumes a foreign object which is too large to pass through the GI tract, it becomes obstructed.
 As a cat owner, you may have found that your cat has developed a certain liking to a particular item in your household.
 Common Foreign Materials which cats can ingest include strings, threads, rubber hair ties, rubber bands, and small balls or toys.
 Due to this innate tendency to eat linear foreign objects, things like thread and yarn can become wrapped around the tongue, and pull against it with each swallow.
 If there is a needle attached to the string, it can cause even more pain and damage to your cat: it may pierce the stomach or intestines multiple times.

 The common physical symptoms which your cat may exhibit in the event foreign object is swallowed include:

 - Vomiting (usually many times)

 - Straining to defecate or unable to defecate

 If you suspect that your cat has swallowed a foreign object, please call to schedule an examination by a veterinarian immediately – this is a potentially life-threatening condition.
 It is likely that your veterinarian will recommend radiographs to look for a foreign body or evidence of an obstructive pattern.
 In some cases, ultrasound is necessary to obtain a diagnosis.
 Please note, not all objects can be seen by a radiograph, although metallic objects or bones can be viewed this way.
-In addition, certain radiographic signs can be seen on an x-ray, which may strongly suggest the presence of a foreign body or linear foreign body.
+In addition, certain radiographic signs can be visable on an x-ray, which may strongly suggest the presence of a foreign body or linear foreign body.